-- 1. ARF Workshop on Enhancing Regional Cooperation to Address Challenges Posed by Illicit Drugs (proposed by Thailand and New Zealand) 8-9 September 2014, Bangkok, Thailand. - 2.
-Concept Development Workshop on ARF Transnational Threat Information-sharing Center (ATTIC) (proposed by the Thailand and United States) 10-11 September 2014, Bangkok, Thailand. - 3.
-ARF Workshop on Precursor Chemicals and Synthetic Drugs (proposed by Thailand and Canada) early 2015 (TBC)
+- 1. ARF Workshop on Enhancing Regional Cooperation to Address Challenges Posed by Illicit Drugs by Thailand and New Zealand, 11-12 February 2015, Bangkok, Thailand - 2.
+ARF Workshop on Precursor Chemicals and Synthetic Drugs by Thailand and Canada, 12-13 February 2015, Bangkok, Thailand

-- ARF Seminar on Narcotics Control, September 17-19, 2007 in China. - ARF Statement Promoting Collaboration on the Prevention of the Diversion of Precursors into Illicit Drug Manufacture.
+- ARF Seminar on Narcotics Control, 17 19 September 2007, China - ARF Statement Promoting Collaboration on the Prevention of the Diversion of Precursors into Illicit Drug Manufacture

-Priority Area #2: Chemical, Biological, Radiological and Nuclear (CBRN) (2014-2015)
+Priority Area #2: Chemical, Biological, Radiological and Nuclear (CBRN) (2015-2017)

 Scope: The enactment and implementation of necessary national measures.

-This includes increase protection of dangerous biological materials, technology, and expertise.
-Increased protection of dangerous biological materials, technology, and expertise will build the capacities of ARF participants to prevent, or respond to, acts of bio-terrorism.
-The dual-use nature of biological science, for both peaceful and non-peaceful purposes must be addressed to both prevent bio-terrorism and continue biological science development for peaceful purposes.
+This includes increased protection of dangerous biological materials, technology, and expertise which will build the capacities of ARF participants to prevent, or respond to, acts of bio-terrorism.
+The dual-use nature of biological science, for both peaceful and non-peaceful purposes, must be addressed to both prevent bio-terrorism and continue biological science development for peaceful purposes.
 This will also build safe, secure, and sustainable capacity to combat infectious diseases, thereby meshing international security and public health priorities.
 Efforts should be in support of the goals of the Biological Weapons Convention, the Seventh Review Conference, and related commitments, and be consistent with international law.
-Following the 9th ARF ISM CTTC, the priority area will be expanded to also cover the chemical, biological, radiological and nuclear (CBRN) aspect.
+Following the 9th ARF ISM CTTC, the priority area has been expanded to also cover the chemical, biological, radiological and nuclear (CBRN) aspects.